itfanr/ros2-wiki/Windows-Install-Binary.md

 * Download the latest package for Windows, e.g., `ros2-package-windows-AMD64.zip`.
   * Note: there may be more than one binary download option which might cause the file name to differ.
 * Unpack the zip file somewhere (we'll assume `C:\dev\ros2`).
+  * Note: There seems to be an issue where extracting the zip file with 7zip causes RViz to crash on startup.
+Extract the zip file using the Windows explorer to prevent this.

 ## Set up the ROS 2 environment